PGY-2 Critical Care Pharmacy Residency Program Director: Stephanie Hyche, Pharm.D., BCPS, BCCCP

 Meet our critical care pharmacy preceptors.

-Our critical care pharmacy residency program is pending ASHP accreditation this year.
-This specialized program consists of 12 months of advanced training and experience.
+Our critical care pharmacy residency is accredited by the American Society of Health System Pharmacists (ASHP).
+Our specialized program consists of 12 months of advanced training and experience.
 The program allows sufficient flexibility to adapt to the interests and needs of the individual resident, yet provides the basic foundation for quality clinical practice in critical care.
 Upon completion of this comprehensive program, the resident will be prepared to enter a critical care clinical practice position or a fellowship program.
 Please note, completed applications are due January 5.
 Detailed information is provided below.

 Purpose of the PGY-2 Program

 The postgraduate year 2 (PGY-2) critical care pharmacy residency program at Memorial University Medical Center develops accountability, practice patterns, habits, and expert knowledge, skills, attitudes, and abilities in the respective advanced area of pharmacy practice.
 It builds upon the broad-based competencies achieved in a PGY-1 residency, deepening the resident’s ability to provide care in very complex cases or in the support of care through practice leadership.
 The critical care pharmacy residency program also gives residents an opportunity to function independently as practitioners by conceptualizing and integrating accumulated evidence-based experience and knowledge and using those skills to provide improved medication therapy for patients.

 A pharmacy resident who successfully completes our PGY-2 program should be prepared to enter into a critical care clinical practice position in a hospital-based environment, enhanced fellowship that can lead to academia, or a combination of academia and practice affiliated with a college of pharmacy.
 Residents should also be prepared to earn board certification.

 Program Goals and Objectives